Idaeon is one classical salon-style class that provides 2.5 high school credits.

 -

 It is up to you, the homeschooling parent, to determine which credits you’ll grant on your student’s transcript.
-For the 2024-25 school year, I recommend English, American or Modern History, and either Informal Logic or Philosophy as an elective.
+For the 2025-26 school year, I recommend Ancient or World Literature, Ancient or World History, and either Informal Logic or Philosophy as an elective.

 -